- Chapter 1: There was no Spanish word for entrepreneur

 HOFFMAN: Scale favors the swift and you can find few startup scenes as fast-moving as China’s.
 But I would argue that the greatest asset to China’s tech scene is not just the speed by which massive companies have taken over the market, it’s the talent that now resides in those companies.

 The executives, programmers, designers, marketers who know how to scale a team from a few founders to several thousand employees.
 They form a critical mass that can scale the next generation of promising startups at blistering speeds.
 And perhaps the surest proof that this whole process is self-sustaining is that Linda has yet to launch an entrepreneurial network in China.
 I asked her why.
 The short answer: no one has asked.

-ROTTENBERG: Our model has always been we are pulled into countries, we do not push our model elsewhere.
+ROTTENBERG: Our model has always been that we are pulled into countries, we do not push our model elsewhere.
 So we would need someone like Jack Ma and a group of other people that want to promote entrepreneurship to say, “Hey, we need Endeavor here.”

 HOFFMAN: I have a prediction, no one in China is going to ask Linda for help anytime soon, because China is already on a self-sustaining path.

 And so where does that leave our other contenders?
 Should they abandon all hope?
 Not for a second.
 Here’s what I find so encouraging about Linda’s work – the lessons learned from one city can be telegraphed to just about any other city.
 What works in Buenos Aires or Istanbul may work for struggling cities here in the U.S. as well.
 Linda herself never imagined Endeavor would be of any use to American entrepreneurs.
 But lately, she’s been re-thinking that assumption.